rickhelmus/patRoon/README.md

 ## Project news

+**September 2025** `patRoon 2.3.4` is now released.
+This is a small maintenance release which includes an important fix for `MS2Tox` and variou sother fixes.
+Please see the [Project NEWS][NEWS] for more details.

 **October 2024** `patRoon 2.3.3` is now released.
 This is a small maintenance release which correct the SIRIUS login procedure and comes with several other bug fixes.
 Please see the [Project NEWS][NEWS] for more details.

 **July 2024** `patRoon 2.3.2` is now released.
 This is a small maintenance release with several important bug fixes and new functions to inspect raw MS data (thanks to Ricardo Cunha).
 Please see the [Project NEWS][NEWS] for more details.